davetron5000/naildrivin5.com-OLD/_posts/2014-06-04-what-swift-tells-use-about-programming-language-trends.markdown

 ---
 layout: post
-title: "&#10106;&#10144; What Swift Tells Us About Programming Language Trends"
+title: "What Swift Tells Us About Programming Language Trends"
 date: 2014-06-04 09:55
-comments: true
+feature: true
-categories:
 ---

 To the surprise of just about everyone, Apple announced a new programming language, Swift, at WWDC this Monday.